pymupdf/PyMuPDF-Optional-Material/docs/widget.rst

 Widget
 ================

-This class represents the properties of a PDF Form field, a "widget".
+This class represents a PDF Form field, also called "widget".
 Fields are a special case of annotations, which allow users with limited permissions to enter information in a PDF.
-This is usually used for filling out forms.
+This is primarily used for filling out forms.

+Like annotations, widgets live on PDF pages.
+Similar to annotations, the first widget on a page is accessible via :attr:`Page.firstWidget` and subsequent widgets can be accessed via the :attr:`Widget.next` property.

+.. versionchanged:: 1.16.0 Widgets are no longer mixed with annotations. :attr:`Page.firstAnnot` and :meth:`Annot.next` will deliver non-widget annotations exclusively, and be ``None`` if only form fields exist on a page.
+Vice versa, :attr:`Page.firstWidget` and :meth:`Widget.next` will only show widgets.

 **Class API**

 .. class:: Widget

+    .. attribute:: next

+       Point to the next form field on the page.

+    .. method:: update

+       After any changes to a widget, this method **must be used** to store them in the PDF.

     .. attribute:: border_color